vivien-enseirb/Calculator/README.md

 ### Usage

-1. Unzip the `PublicCalculator` folder.
+1. Unzip the `PublicCalculator` folder or `PublicCalculator_LinuxCompat` if you don't use Windows.
-2. Run the `Calculator.exe` application inside.
+2. Run the `Calculator.exe` or `Calculator` application inside.
 3. Use the buttons or keyboard to enter expressions.
 4. Press `=` or `Enter` to calculate the result.